lukexodus/rise/README.md

-  # BantayBayan
+  # RISE

-  This is a code bundle for BantayBayan.
+  This is a code bundle for RISE.
 The original project is available at https://www.figma.com/design/a3JAGLLjnEEwTCSw7M9fKg/BantayBayan.

   ## Running the code